scijava/scijava-jupyter-kernel/README.md

 ## Installation

-When mature enough, `scijava-jupyter-kernel` will be shipped within ImageJ/Fiji and an easy way will be provided to install the kernel specification file to your Python distribution.
+When mature enough, `scijava-jupyter-kernel` will be shipped within ImageJ/Fiji and an easy way will be provided to install the kernel to your Python distribution.

 ## Development